 Now that you have a baby on the way, it’s important to consider your child’s future should something happen to you.
 Figuring out how much insurance you need should be based on what your family requires.
 When determining the amount, factor in the cost of caring for your child, as well as their cost of living for your family after you’ve gone.
 Add up your monthly bills and fixed expenses, and make a list of what you provide for your family.
 Include necessities like food and medical costs, but also discretionary funding and other quality of life needs.

 When deciding how much life insurance you need for your new family, be sure to consider covering yourself, as well as your significant other.
 Although we typically think of life insurance as a necessity for the breadwinner of the family, stay-at-home parents should have coverage too.
-This will ensure that the valuable child-care services they provide can be replaced if they die.
+This will ensure that the valuable child-care, as well as all the other items they handle, can be replaced if they die.

 There are two types of life insurance policies to consider – permanent and term.

-Permanent life insurance – This policy option never expires.
-It covers an individual for life as long as the required payments are made and also combines a death benefit with a potential cash value component.
+This policy option never expires.
+It covers an individual for life as long as the required premium payments are made and also combines a death benefit with a potential cash value component.
 Permanent life insurance is more expensive than term and is a bit more complex because of the cash value portion.